Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 - About Us

-BEIJING (MNI) - The yuan rose against the U.S. dollar Wednesday morning
+BEIJING (MNI) - The yuan was stronger against the U.S. dollar on Thursday

-after the People's Bank of China set a stronger daily fixing.
+after the People's Bank of China set the fixing rate much stronger for the day.

-with the official closing price of 6.6431 on Tuesday.
+compared with the official closing price of 6.6203 on Wednesday.

 --MNI Beijing Bureau; +86 (10) 8532-5998; email: firstname.lastname@example.org